leuraph/dolfinx-tutorial/chapter1/fundamentals.md

 4. Run the Python program to solve the boundary-value problem.
 Optionally, you can extend the program to derive quantities such as fluxes and averages, and visualize the results.

-As we have already covered step 1, we shall now cover step 2-4.
+As we have already covered step 1, we shall now cover steps 2-4.

 ## Finite element variational formulation

 FEniCSx is based on the finite element method, which is a general and efficient mathematical machinery for the numerical solution of PDEs.
 The starting point for the finite element methods is a PDE expressed in _variational form_.
-For readers not familiar with variational problems, it is suggested to reading a proper book on the finite element method in addition, as this tutorial is meant as a brief introduction to the subject.
+For readers not familiar with variational problems, it is suggested to read a proper book on the finite element method in addition, as this tutorial is meant as a brief introduction to the subject.
 See the original tutorial {cite}`FenicsTutorial` (Chapter 1.6.2).

 The basic recipe for turning a PDE into a variational problem is:
 - Multiply the PDE by a function $v$